Satori Cloud

 Can I share Confluence pages externally?

-Yes, but the best approach depends on who needs access, whether the content should be public, and whether you want readers to see a Confluence page or a cleaner public website page.
+Yes, but the best approach depends on who needs to read the content, whether the content should be public, and whether you want readers to see a workspace page or a branded website.

 Do external readers need a Confluence account?